Caring for your pets in winter and cold weather

 • provide a hot water bottle for extra heat (with a cover and warm, not boiling, water)

-• provide blankets or extra straw where possible
+• give them blankets or extra straw where possible

-• keep their beds/enclosures away from windows and doors
+• keep their beds or enclosures away from windows and doors

 • consider buying a heated bed